’90 Day Fiance: Happily Ever After?’ Tell-All Special: 5 Behind-The-Scenes Moments Fans Didn’t See

-The 90 Day Fiance: Happily Ever After?
-Tell-All Special, which concluded last Sunday, has been nothing short of being explosive and entertaining!
+The 90 Day Fiance: Happily Ever After? tell-all special, which concluded last Sunday, has been nothing short of being explosive and entertaining!
 TLC brought together the five couples to sit with each other in the same room, bringing all their craziness with them.
 And for three weeks, viewers were served with drama after drama.

 There were Danielle’s tears, Loren’s outbursts, Anfisa’s eye rolls, Pao’s hair flips, and Jorge’s shocking revelation at the end.
 These are all thrilling to see on television, but what happened behind the scenes were surely more intense.
 After last Sunday’s episode, TLC took to Twitter to dish out some interesting moments that happened while the cameras weren’t rolling.
 Read on to find out!